 Supporting students with written work

-An important goal of the programme is to enable students to independently apply the economic theories and methods they have learned to research problems.
-The thesis demonstrates students' methodological and technical competence in working with existing academic research, as well as in managing and analysing data.
+An important aim of the programme is to enable students to independently apply their acquired knowledge of economic theories and methods to a scientific question.
+The thesis serves to demonstrate methodological and technical competences in the processing of existing scientific knowledge as well as in the handling and analysis of data.

-Have you been asked to supervise a written thesis (such as a term paper, Bachelor’s or Master’s thesis)?
-You’ll find useful information here.
+Have you been asked to supervise a written thesis (term paper, Bachelor's or Master's thesis)?
+You can find helpful information here.

-Lecturers, teaching staff and research assistants from the faculty with a Master's degree are eligible to supervise a semester project.
-The semester project can be completed in the field of economics, business administration or methodology.
+Lecturers, lecturers and research assistants of the faculty with a Master's degree are authorised to supervise a term paper.
+The term paper can be completed in the field of economics, business administration or methods.

-Lecturers, teaching staff and faculty research assistants with a doctorate are eligible to supervise a Bachelor's thesis.
-The bachelor's thesis can be completed in the field of economics, business administration or methodology.
+Lecturers, lecturers and research assistants of the Faculty with a doctorate are admitted to supervise a Bachelor's thesis.
+The Bachelor's thesis can be completed in the field of economics, business administration or methods.

-Lecturers, teaching staff and faculty research assistants with a doctorate are eligible to supervise a Master's thesis.
-Lecturers who teach courses within the specialisation are generally eligible to supervise Master’s theses in that field (external lecturers are also permitted).
-If in doubt, please contact studienberatung-wf. @ unilu.ch
+Lecturers, lecturers and research assistants of the Faculty with a doctorate are admitted to supervise a Master's thesis.
+Lecturers who offer courses within the specialisation (external lecturers are also admitted) are generally eligible to supervise Master's theses in a specialisation.
+In case of doubt, please contact studienberatung-wf. @ unilu.ch

 In addition to teaching the course, your teaching assignment includes supervising semester projects.
 Supervision of final theses is additionally compensated. (see teaching assignment at the University of Lucerne.
 Contact: studienberatung-wf). @ unilu.ch